vpanal/dockup/README.md

-Dockup is an ASIR cycle synthesis project designed by:
+Dockup is an ASIR synthesis project designed by:

 https://www.linkedin.com/in/vpanal/